Gravity particles from Warped Extra Dimensions, predictions for LHC: Conclusions

 \section{Conclusions}

-Predictive scenarios that motivates the search for high mass resonances with spin even (0 or 2) on LHC are based on the existence of extra dimensions.
-We had reviewed the physics of a heavy spin-2 particle interpreting it as kk-Graviton under Warped Extra Dimension scenario.
-Two hypothesis was exploited: RS1 (where only gravity is allowed to propagate on the extra dimensional bulk) and a bulk scenario where SM matter is also allowed to propagate on the extra dimensional direction, using the same gauge construction of SM.
-We also commented on some points that allow/urge for further model building on the exploited scenarios, like the bulk fermions embedding. \\
+Extensions of the SM based on the existence of extra dimensions are predictive scenarios that motivates the search for high mass resonances with spin even (0 or 2) particles at LHC.
+The predictions of such class of theories for the effective couplings of resonances illustrate the phenomenology that is relevant to collider searches.
+We had reviewed the physics of a heavy spin-2 particle interpreting it as KK-graviton under Warped Extra Dimension scenario.
+Two hypothesis was exploited: RS1 (where only gravity is allowed to propagate on the extra dimensional bulk) and a bulk scenario where SM matter is also allowed to propagate on the extra dimensional direction, using the same gauge construction of SM and no additional model building hypotheses.

-We had re-calculated its cross sections, total width and branching ratios to put side by side the results for RS1 and bulk scenarios and allow a fair comparison between the hypothesis.
-On the course of calculation we had cross checked with analytical calculation some of the leading order kk-graviton Monte Carlo implementations available for the community, implemented on {\tt Madgraph5}, {\tt Calchep} and {\tt Pythia}.
+In light of the above defined benchmarks we had calculated its cross sections, total width and branching ratios using the most up-to-date techniques available and put side by side the results for RS1 and bulk scenarios and allow a fair comparison between the hypotheses.
+On the course of calculation we had cross checked all the results with or analytic calculations, and/or alternative Monte Carlo implementations and/or with other public results available in the community.